mooseyscountrygarden.com » Garden Tour » Middle Garden Tour« Magnolia Stellata | Orange Nasturtiums »

 PInk Rhododendron

-When the big pink starts to fade a very subtle pale purple takes over.
-I've built a path which meanderes past these two lovely shrubs.
+When the big pink starts to fade a very subtle pale lilac takes over.
+I've built a path which meanders past these two lovely shrubs.
 All the better to admire them!

-By the lawn a large Whitney hybrid flowers in late spring.
+By the lawn a large creamy shrub flowers in late spring.
 The ground here is uncompromising, in fact it's quite dry and sandy - yet this rhododendron seems to survive.
+Actually, there used to be two.
+In a worried moment I shifted one out and planted it in a shadier, moister spot.
+Well, guess what?
+It didn't make it.
+Whereas the one left behind survives, year after year.
+And the moral of the story is?

 Last But Not Least...

-Last to flower are two smaller shrubs, coloured indigo and magenta.
+Last, but possibly the most spectacular to flower, are two shrubs coloured indigo and magenta.
 These large rhododendrons bloom late, at the end of the great flowering wave of Moosey Rhododendrons.
-They are sheltered in the summery Middle Garden, and can be easily seen from the house lawns.
+They are sheltered in the summery Middle Garden underneath a weeping maple tree, and can be easily seen from the house lawns.

 A few years ago I spent days cutting out and limbing-up the original Pittosporum trees in this garden, to give the under-planted rhododendrons more space to grow.
 Brilliant displays of colours like this are my reward.